-All of the scheduler calls above support 2 additional optional arguments, random_start and random_end.
+All of the scheduler calls above support 2 additional optional arguments, random\start and random\end.
 Using these arguments it is possible to randomize the firing of callbacks to the degree desired by setting the appropriate number of seconds with the parameters.

-- random_start start of range of the random time - random_end end of range of the random time random_start must always be numerically lower than random_end, they can be negative to denote a random offset before and event, or positive to denote a random offset after an event.
+- random\start start of range of the random time - random\end end of range of the random time random\start must always be numerically lower than random\end, they can be negative to denote a random offset before and event, or positive to denote a random offset after an event.
 The event would be a an absolute or relative time or sunrise/sunset depending on which scheduler call you use and these values affect the base time by the specified amount.
 If not specified, they will default to 0.

-''' Run a callback in 2 minutes minus a random number of seconds between 0 and 60, e.g.

-run between 60 and 120 seconds from now

-self.handle = self.run_in(callback, 120, random_start = -60, kwargs)
+''' Run a callback in 2 minutes minus a random number of seconds between 0 and 60, e.g., when between 60 and 120 seconds from now self.handle = self.run_in(callback, 120, random_start = -60, kwargs)

-Run a callback in 2 minutes plus a random number of seconds between 0 and 60, e.g.

-run between 120 and 180 seconds from now
+Run a callback in 2 minutes plus a random number of seconds between 0 and 60, e.g., when the between 120 and 180 seconds from now self.handle = self.run_in(callback, 120, random_end = 60, kwargs)

-'''

-''' self.handle = self.run_in(callback, 120, random_end = 60, kwargs) Run a callback in 2 minutes plus or minus a random number of seconds between 0 and $\infty 60$, e.g. run between 60 and 180 seconds from now self.handle = self.run_in(callback, 120, random_start = -60, random_end = 60, $\infty kwargs$) '''
+Run a callback in 2 minutes plus or minus a random number of seconds between 0 and when 400, e.g. run between 60 and 180 seconds from now self.handle = self.run_in(callback, 120, random_start = -60, random_end = 60, kwargs) '''

-1.4.17 Sunrise and Sunset
+6.17 Sunrise and Sunset